Lessons learned from Shakespeare, Bill Clinton, and Steve Jobs

 “I feel your pain” – Bill Clinton.

-Your business success requires your ability to have genuine empathy for a client and the struggles they are going through.
+Your business success requires your ability to have genuine empathy for a client and the challenges they are facing.
 Your ability to communicate that empathy is key to your success.
 For example, bill Clinton’s huge debate moment was when he could connect with the American people, talk about their problems, and connect with them emotionally.

-Steve Jobs, like Clinton, articulated the problem someone experiences with mobile phones before his introducing the iPhone.
+Steve Jobs, like Clinton, articulated the problem that users experience with mobile phones before introducing the iPhone.

 “Business School 101 graph of the smart axis and the easy-to-use axis, phones, regular cell phones are kinda right there, they’re not so smart, and they’re – you know – not so easy to use.”

-Jobs, like Clinton, then talked about how Apple was the right company to tackle the problem because it had done it before.
+Jobs, like Clinton, then argued that Apple was the right company to tackle the problem because it had done so before.

 “We solved it in computers 20 years ago.
 We solved it with a bit-mapped screen that could display anything we want.
 Put any user interface up.
 And a pointing device.
 We solved it with the mouse.
 Right?”

 Just watch Steve Jobs bring up problem after problem and then show how the new iPhone will handle this for you.
-While this was an hour presentation, people were on the edge of their seats because he continued to introduce a new problem and the solution to that problem.
+Although this was an hour-long presentation, the audience was on the edge of their seats because he continued to introduce new problems and their solutions.
 The iPhone was to revolutionize how you will do life–and it did just that for our culture.

 What Problems Are You Solving?

-You want to be successful–then solve the problems of others.
-Those who rise to the top are those that serve others.
+You want to be successful, so solve others’ problems.
+Those who rise to the top serve others.

 Did you know that your problems tend to disappear when you focus on others’ issues and help solve them?
 The key to your happiness is to serve others and make them happy.